PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 represented by returned counters or explicit prune accounting; characterize that boundary first.
 Commit and push coherent units only.
 Do not create or update a pull request.

+## Typed Constant lowering characterization checkpoint

+The next unconditional reconciliation after terminal layout cleanup spans a large phase whose owners do not yet expose complete mutation and pruning evidence, so it was deliberately rejected as the next optimization boundary.
+The selected bounded unit is the inline ONNX `Constant` special case in the node-lowering loop.
+This also addresses the outstanding Pylance diagnostic on protobuf `attribute.name` access.

+Characterization fixes tensor data, dtype, shape/signature, graph output, provenance, no-operator behavior, and the exact missing tensor-`value` error.
+A strict expected-failure architecture contract requires one TensorFlow-independent `op_families.constant` owner, a two-argument typed call from the lowerer, and an explicit `onnx.AttributeProto` cast inside the owner.
+The existing tensor-`value` feature scope, collision handling, and placeholder replacement behavior must remain unchanged.

+At implementation, move only the current Constant branch into the typed owner;
+do not route it through general registry dispatch or add support for additional Constant attribute encodings in this mechanical extraction.
+Validate focused Constant/core/architecture tests, then the sequential core, architecture, pass-efficiency, and TensorFlow-import-blocked suites.
+Commit and push only;
+do not create or update a pull request.